pollination/queenbee/docs/guides/repository-create.rst

 Folder Structure
 ----------------
-We will create a new Queenbee repository in a folder called ``local-queenbee-repo``.
+We will create a new queenbee repository in a folder called ``local-queenbee-repo``.
 To do so run the following command::

-    queenbee repository init local-queenbee-repo
+    queenbee repo init local-queenbee-repo

 This command will create the folders and initialize an empty ``index.json`` file.
 Here